jordan1908-gif/Live-Chat-Application/README.md

 3. Run the program using local host in default browser.

+4. Please take note that Port 3308 is being used within the config (connection) folder.

-4. Run the system using your preferred browser.
+5. Run the system using your preferred browser.

 ## Screenshot (Customer ONLY)